 "I'm a Methodist but not as an actor," he wrote in The Garner Files.
 "I'm from the Spencer Tracy school: Be on time, know your words, hit your marks, and tell the truth.
 I don’t have any theories about acting, and I don’t think about how to do it, except that an actor shouldn’t take himself too seriously, and shouldn’t try to make acting something it isn’t.
 Acting is just common sense.
 It isn’t hard if you put yourself aside and just do what the writer wrote."

 Nor did he sit still for the dog-eat-dog business side of Hollywood.
 In the early 1980s, he again sued his employer, at the time Universal, which he accused of cheating him out of his share of profits on The Rockford Files.
 Universal settled the case in 1989, reportedly paying him more than $14 million.

 Truly sounding like a child of the Great Depression, and telling us more about how his performances may have reflected his feelings about his profession, in 1984 he told The New York Times, "I was never enamored of the business, never even wanted to be an actor, really.
 It’s always been a means to an end, which is to make a living."

 When Mr. Garner received the Screen Actors Guild's lifetime achievement award in 2005, he modestly said, "I'm not at all sure how I got here."

-And yes, Americans admire people who refuses to be cheated.
+Of course, Americans admire people who refuse to be cheated.

 Mr. Garner starred in more than 50 films including The Great Escape (1963), The Americanization of Emily (1964), Grand Prix (1966), Hour of the Gun (1967), Support Your Local Sheriff (1969), Support Your Local Gunfighter (1971), Murphy's Romance (1985) for which he received an Academy Award nomination, and The Notebook (2004).